Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - dnschef – Highly configurable DNS proxy for pentesters.

-- DNSDumpster – Online DNS recon and search service.
+- DNSDumpster – one of the Hacking Tools for Online DNS recon and search service.

 - dnsenum – Perl script that enumerates DNS information from a domain, attempts zone transfers, performs a brute force dictionary style attack, and then performs reverse look-ups on the results.